-The Marshal uses funds to maintain its financial records during the year.
+The Marshal uses funds to maintain its financial records during the year and to report on its financial position and the results of operations.
 Fund accounting is designed to demonstrate legal compliance and to aid management by segregating transactions related to certain Marshal functions and activities.
-A fund is defined as a separate fiscal and accounting entity with a self-balancing set of accounts.
+A fund is defined as a separate fiscal and accounting entity with a self-balancing set of accounts that comprises its assets, liabilities, fund equity, revenues, and expenditures.